PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 - `julia-mode.el` to be found at [https://github.com/tpapp/julia-emacs](https://github.com/tpapp/julia-emacs).
 - `julia-repl.el` to be found at [https://github.com/tpapp/julia-repl](https://github.com/tpapp/julia-repl).
 These files are installed in the `lisp` directory.

+Operating Julia within Emacs on cygwin requires some care: Windows  programs (such as Julia, or ctags) do not handle correctly cygwin directory and file names.
+Fortunately, `julia-repl.el` implements a set of rewriting rules that can translate between  the paths under cygwin and the Windows drives.

 ### Git